felky/shelly/README.md

 how to use:
-    -make sure you have the latest version of node -clone repo
+    1. make sure you have the latest version of node
+    2. clone repo
-    -add a config.json file looking like this:
+    3. add a config.json file looking like this:

     ```
         {
             "prefix": "YOUR PREFIX OF CHOICE",
             "token": "YOUR TOKEN HERE"
         }
     ```
-    -run the node app
+    4. run the node app
-    -profit
+    5.profit